-En+ Group Founder and President Oleg Deripaska on major shifts of the global economy and how En+ assists in defining the future of energy
+En+ Group Founder and President Oleg Deripaska on the future hydrocarbons and how En+ assists the development of a global green economy

 Oleg Deripaska – Open Letter published in Washington Post